3 weeks in Canada: what to do and see?

 Day 3-4: Victoria

-For the second stage, really start your 3-week trip in Canada by joining Victoria, the capital of British Columbia.
+For the second stage, really start your 3-week Canada itinerary by joining Victoria, the capital of British Columbia.

 To do this, head south of the city center to take the ferry at Tsawwassen.
 Crossing of about 1h30 for a price of about $60/car and $18/passenger.